Lisa1254/Figures/README.md

 2. radarchart_ca: modification of radarchart from fmsb to allow for custom axis and grid background highlighting to better demonstrate biological significance

 ## Currently Working on
+* Adding script for a figure that compares two types of scores at a given series of points, where each score type has a different scale.

 ## To Do
 * Add annotation sections for heatmap